json-api/json-api/implementations/index.md

 * [elm-jsonapi](https://github.com/noahzgordon/elm-jsonapi) provides decoders and helper functions for clients receiving JSON API payloads.
 * [elm-jsonapi-http](https://github.com/noahzgordon/elm-jsonapi-http) wraps `elm-jsonapi` and handles the details of content negotiation with JSON API-compliant servers, providing a smoother inteface for consumers.

+### <a href="#client-libraries-net" id="client-libraries-net" class="headerlink"></a> .NET

+* [JsonApiFramework [Client]](https://github.com/scott-mcdonald/JsonApiFramework) is a fast, extensible, and portable .NET *client-side* framework for the reading, writing, and building of JSON API 1.0 documents based on the CLR domain model of the hypermedia API resources.
+Main features include building JSON API *client-side* documents through a fluent-style progressive builder interface and automatic conversion between JSON API and CLR resources.
+Extreme high code quality with 1,800+ unit tests.

 ## <a href="#server-libraries" id="server-libraries" class="headerlink"></a> Server libraries

 ### <a href="#server-libraries-php" id="server-libraries-php" class="headerlink"></a> PHP